friedrich-wilhelm-joseph-von-schelling-1775-1854

 In 1795, Friedrich Hölderlin published an article called On Judgment and Being that has proved to be of decisive importance for the later development of German Idealism.
 In this small article Hölderlin attempts to think of an Absolute identity, a prior and originary ground of consciousness that cannot be grasped or known within the immanence of self-consciousness.
 Hölderlin calls this originary identity “being”( Seyn) which he distinguishes from Judgment ( das Urteil).
 Hölderlin here attempts to think of an originary identity that grounds the reflective judgment.
 According to Hölderlin this reflective judgment which is the unity of a disjunction, separation or difference between the subject and the object, must already presuppose an originary identity before judgment.
 In so far as judgment presupposes the difference between the subject and the object of consciousness, it must already be grounded in an identity.
 This identity is being (Seyn) qui, because of its ground character, remains irreducible to the reflective consciousness.
 In order for judgment to be possible, it must be grounded in a principle that exceeds judgment itself.
 This originary identity is being which is before or without consciousness.

 In his Identity philosophy, Schelling too attempts to move beyond the immanence of self-consciousness and the circle of reflective judgment.
 With this move, Schelling decisively breaks away from the Fichtean subjective Idealism.
 The question of ‘I’ is no longer the point of departure, unlike that of Fichte’s absolute ‘I’ that is not an inert substance but arises purely in the act of self-positing.
 Plutôt, here it is the question of consciousness as a result of a process which is to be grasped not merely from the side of the Subject of self-consciousness but from the other side as well.
 This relation between subject and object thus can no longer be grounded within self-consciousness itself but in an absolute indifference that is prior to this distinction and hence, that can only be presupposed but is never accessible to reflective judgment or to the categories of understanding.
 Unlike that of reflective philosophy, the question is no longer that of making a correspondence between the subject and the object of consciousness.
 Such a representational philosophy of correspondence is here abandoned.
-The problem is rather that of explaining the manifestation of a finite world from a ground that is forever excluded from the infinite chain of conditioned, finite, particular entities.
+The problem is rather that of explaining the manifestation of a finite world from a ground that is forever excluded from the infinite chain of conditioned, fini, particular entities.
 In order not to fall into dualism, which Jacobi alludes is the dualism between the unconditioned ground on the one hand and the infinite chain of conditioned, finite entities on the other, Schelling has to explain the manifestation of the finite world out of its unconditioned ground, from an absolute indifference, without falling into the logic of reflective thinking which Hegel later uses to develop in his Phenomenology of Spirit.
 This is the emergence of the finite world of entities that are connected to each other in an infinite chain of predicates from an originary indifference which is unconditioned.
 This emergence is not a smooth transition but a qualitative leap, a diversion, a falling away (Abfall) from its originary ground.
 Later in his critique of Hegel, Schelling argues that such a leap cannot be understood on the basis of Hegelian modality of dialectical negativity that arrives at absolute knowledge only on the basis of the self-cancellation of the finite.

 Perhaps the most lucid and systematic exposition of Schelling Identity philosophy will be found in his posthumously published lecture called The System of Philosophy in General and of the Philosophy of Nature in Particular (1804).
 Schelling gave this lecture during his brief years of stay at Würzburg.
 Schelling here begins with the proposition which according to him is the first presupposition of all knowledge, c'est: “the knower and that which is known are the same”.
 This proposition immediately puts into question the correspondence theory of truth and knowledge that was dominant at that time.
 The correspondence theory of knowledge posits two principles – the subject and the object of knowledge – which are then sought to be reconciled in a higher synthetic principle.
 According to Schelling, once this dualism is posited, the possibility of knowledge itself becomes inexplicable.
 Therefore Schelling begins with an absolute identity of the known and the knower, an identity that cannot be posited within subjectivity.
 With this notion of absolute identity beyond subjectivity, Schelling definitely breaks with Fichte’s Subjective Idealism and Kant’s reflective philosophy.
 Distinguishing his Identitätssystem from both Empiricism and merely subjective Idealism, Schelling here introduces the notion of the Absolute that has proved to be of crucial importance for German Idealism in general.
 The absolute identity is the unconditional identity of the subject and the object, idea and Being, Ideal and Real both at once, immediately posited and not discreetly.
 As immediate knowledge of the absolute, this system of identity is distinguished from what Schelling calls “common sense understanding”.